by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Sick Leave Usage in New York

-Employees may begin using sick leave as soon as it becomes available to them.
-In other words, on the first day of employment if the employer frontloads the hours, or as soon as they have the hours they need, accrued.
-However, they do need to notify the employer prior to taking leave, unless the employer says otherwise.
+Employees may begin using sick leave as soon as it becomes available to him or her.
+In other words, on the first day of employment, if the employer frontloads the hours, or as soon as thehours he or she needs are accrued.
+However, employees do need to notify the employer prior to taking leave, unless the employer says otherwise.

-Employers may set a reasonable minimum increment for using sick leave if they wish.
+Employers may set a reasonable minimum increment for using sick leave if desired.
 However, it must be no higher than four hours.

 Employees may use sick and safe leave for the following reasons:

-• An employee’s or employee’s family member’s mental or physical illness, injury, or health condition
+- An employee’s or an employee’s family member’s mental or physical illness, injury, or health condition

-• The diagnosis, care, or treatment of a mental or physical illness, injury, or health condition of the employee or employee’s family member
+- The diagnosis, care, or treatment of a mental or physical illness, injury, or health condition of the employee or an employee’s family member

-• The need for a medical diagnosis or preventive care for an employee or employee's family member
+- The need for a medical diagnosis or preventive care for an employee or an employee's family member

-• To participate in safety planning, relocate, or any other necessary precaution for the employee or employee’s family safety
+- To participate in safety planning, relocation, or any other necessary precaution for the employee's or the employee’s family's safety

-• To file a complaint or domestic incident report
+- To file a complaint or a domestic incident report

-• To take any other actions necessary to ensure the health or safety of the employee or the employee's family member or to protect those who associate or work with the employee
+- To take any other actions necessary to ensure the health or safety of the employee or the employee's family member, or to protect those associated with or that work with the employee

-Here are a couple other things that are important to note.
+Here are a couple of other things that are important to note.

 A family member is defined as the child, spouse / domestic partner, parent, sibling, grandchild, or grandparent of the employee.
 It also includes the child or parent of an employee's spouse or domestic partner.
 Keep in mind that a “parent” can be any legal guardian, just as a “child” does not have to be biological.